OFFLINE-GmbH/oc-bootstrapper/README.md

 - [ ] Check what's wrong with .htaccess / why it is missing
 - [ ] Update command to update private plugins
 - [ ] Remove CONTRIBUTION and other README files after the october repo clone

+## Troubleshooting

+### Fix cURL error 60 on Windows using XAMPP

+If you are working with XAMPP on Windows you will most likely get the following error during `october install`:

+    cURL error 60: SSL certificate problem: unable to get local issuer certificate

+You can fix this error by executing the following steps.

+1. Download the `cacert.pem` file from [VersatilityWerks](https://gist.github.com/VersatilityWerks/5719158/download)
+2. Extract the `cacert.pem` to the `php` folder in your xampp directory (eg. `c:\xampp\php`)
+3. Edit your `php.ini` (`C:\xampp\php\php.ini`).
+Add the following line.

+   `curl.cainfo = "\xampp\php\cacert.pem"`

+`october install` should work now as expected.